Forty Thousand Kilometers Under Quantum Protection: Physical loss control and amplification

+where $g = \kappa\sqrt{N}t/\hbar$, and $t$ is the effective time of interaction between the signal mode and active medium.
+Amplification is described by a quantum channel acting on the signal's density matrix $\hat{\rho}$

+where the partial trace is taken over the states of the auxiliary mode.
+Within the $P$-function formalism, Eq.\,(\ref{channel}) translates into Eq.\,(\ref{P}).
+Additional details can be found in Supplementary Note 3.

 Usually, doped fiber amplifiers utilize optical isolators, which allow the light to pass only in one direction.
 This minimizes the risk of multiple reflections inside the doped fiber section.
 In our protocol, however, the optical isolators would block the reflected light hindering the end-to-end time-domain reflectometry.
 Besides, the amplifiers typically include tap couplers diverting about $1\% $ of the radiation into the photodetectors to monitor the amplifiers' operation, and this fraction can possibly be seized by the eavesdropper.
-We hence opt out of both the optical isolators and tap couplers and utilize the design of the bidirectional optical amplifier.
-The amplifier's sketch is displayed in Fig.\,\ref{Fig4}.
+We hence opt out of both the optical isolators and tap couplers and utilize the design of the bidirectional optical amplifier \cite{BidirectEDFA2012, BidirectEDFA2013, BidirectEDFAQKD}.
+The amplifier's sketch is displayed in Fig.\,\ref{Fig2}\textbf{b}.
 The fiber core is connected to the wavelength-division multiplexing (WDM) system.
 The WDM system is a beam splitter-like device for guiding the radiation of the different wavelengths into a single optical fiber.
 In our case, it is intended to feed the doped fiber section with the pumping radiation necessary to excite the active fiber's dopant atoms.
 Correspondingly, the WDM is connected to the active fiber and the pumping diode.
 Finally, active fiber is connected to the main fiber line.
 Provided that the neighboring amplifiers are separated enough, they are not subject to significant cross-talk.
-Our preliminary experiments reveal how the 1000\,km-long line with the standard telecom distance $d=50$\, km between amplifiers can be made stable with the very restricted signal noise in the line, even in the absence of optical isolators.
-We find that the signal wavelength of 1530\,nm---corresponding to the peak of the amplification factor spectrum of the erbium-doped fiber amplifier---is more preferable than the standard 1550\,nm wavelength.
-Fixing $G=1/T$ for 1550\,nm means greater amplification for the noise in the modes near 1530\,nm, which, in turn, may disrupt the stability of the amplifiers' operation, possibly turning them into lasers.
-But this is not the case if 1530\,nm is already the target wavelength itself.